MntiKor/VTK-WASM/excluded.md

 ## No render

-A lot of examples are here do show pipelines, algorithms, or utils that does not always have a render (or whose render is not important), so we chose not to display a live preview of those that would only show you text.
+A lot of examples are here to show pipelines, algorithms, or utils that does not always have a render (or whose render is not important), so we chose not to display a live preview of those that would only show you text.